djalbat/occam-grammar-utilities/README.md

                 ;
 ```
-This last has been included to make it easy to copy and paste the troublesome `ε`.
-The algorithms themselves no longer use it.
+This last has been included to make it easy to copy and paste the troublesome `ε`, although the algorithms themselves no longer require it.

 ## Building